Semi-convection in rotating spherical shells: flows, layers and dynamos: Dynamo generation by semi-convection

+When $E_b/E_u>1$, the dynamo is said to be in the strong field regime; in this case, the magnetic field has an important feedback into the velocity.
+For $E_b/E_u<1$, in the weak field regime, the magnetic field has a weaker effect on the flow.

 \citet{pruzina2025planetary} demonstrated that semi-convection can indeed lead to dynamo action at low magnetic Prandtl number.
 However, this initial study left many outstanding open questions.
 Notably, this paper focused on a single simulation, producing results relevant to a Jupiter-like configuration.
 A broader study is still required to understand how the form of the magnetic field depends on the flow structure and dimensionless parameters.
-The behaviour near the onset is of particular interest.

-The simulation discusses by \citet{pruzina2025planetary} was in the jet-dominated regime, with the final state of the layered phase being an inner convective zone overlain by a stably stratified region.
+The simulation discussed by \citet{pruzina2025planetary} was in the jet-dominated regime, with the final state of the layered phase being an inner convective zone overlain by a stably stratified region.
 Fluid motions in this convective zone drive the dynamo to produce a magnetic field.
-Velocities are lower in the outer layer, although this alone does not necessarily prevent that region from also actively contributing to the dynamo.
+Velocities are lower in the outer layer, although this alone does not necessarily prevent that region from also actively contributing to the dynamo \citep{avalos2003}.

 To investigate the onset of the dynamo, we begin from the hydrodynamic simulations presented in \S~\ref{sec:non-lineardynamics}.
 Taking the saturated semi-convective state as an initial condition, we seed a random small-amplitude magnetic field perturbation and allow the system to evolve in time.
-After a short adjustment period, the magnetic field undergoes a linear growth/decay phase, with the magnetic energy $E_m\sim\exp(\sigma t)$ for growth rate $\sigma$.
+After a short adjustment period, the magnetic field undergoes a exponential growth/decay phase; we identify a successful dynamo based on sustained growth of $E_b$.